cloudflare/cloudflare-docs/products/bots/src/content/get-started/bm-subscription.md

 Bot Management for Enterprise is a paid add-on that provides sophisticated bot protection for your domain.
 Customers can identify automated traffic, take appropriate action, and view detailed analytics within the dashboard.
 Bot Management also supports custom solutions via Workers and Logs.

-Our Enterprise product provides the most flexibility to customers by:
+This Enterprise product provides the most flexibility to customers by:

 - Generating a bot score of 1-99 for every request.
 Scores below 30 are commonly associated with bot traffic.
 - Allowing customers to action on this score with Firewall Rules or Workers.